mgwebgroup/tradehelperonline/assets/scripts/rankings/README.md

 ### Description:

 Script titled *main.sh* uses php file *trading_calendar.php*, which creates a list of trading days (T's) for a given year.
 Make sure a symbolic link to the php script is present in this script's directory.
 Script *main.sh* takes candlestick (OHLCV) csv files as its source data to perform analyses.
 These files are stored in the *data/* subdirectory.
 Results are stored in *data/ANALYSIS_METHOD/* subdirectory, i.e. *data/SPYabs-1d/*.
 If a price file, which is needed for analysis is missing, it will be created by downloading the price data from prod server using its private key.
-Configuration settins on where to look for the private key file are stored in the *config* file.
+All configuration settings are stored in the *config* file, including where to look for the private key.
 You can override this by specifying *-k path/to/PRIVATE_KEY* option.
 The script will connect to the prod database via SSH tunnel.

 Analysis Methods:
 In the formulas below *C* without index stands for a Closing price for trading day *T*. *C1* is a closing price for previous trading day *T-1*, and so on.
 Cursive values below are substitued for the ANALYSIS_METHOD:
 * *SPYabs-1d*: each stock symbol will be ranked according to absolute difference with SPY: C-C1 for a stock minus C-C1 for SPY.
 Each stock will then be ranked according to its absolute perfomance (in dollars) relative to the S&P Spider ETF.
-* *SELFprcnt-5d*: each stock symbol will be ranked according to percent difference in closing price: delta = ( C - C4 ) / C4 * 100%.
+* *SELFprcnt-5d* (default): each stock symbol will be ranked according to percent difference in closing price: delta = ( C - C4 ) / C4 * 100%.
 * *SPYprcnt-1d*: first, percent change in SPY over 1 T is calculated.
 Let's call it delta (SPY).
 Same is done for each stock symbol.
 Let's call it delta(symbol).
 Result is calculated as delta(symbol) - delta(SPY), and represents percent difference in price for a symbol over same for SPY.

 Results of analysis methods are ranked and stored in file *data/ANALYSIS_METHOD/rank_YYYY-MM-DD*.
 All of the methods require price files for at least 2 T's.